Minuteman Catalog Help

 How can I find the newest videos and DVDs at my library?

-When searching the Minuteman catalog with the intention of finding only items at a particular library change the option from "All Locations Collection" to the library you prefer.
+When searching the Minuteman catalog with the intention of finding only items at a particular library, do your search and then pick the library name under the Location facet on the right:

 Can I search for Chinese Language materials in the online catalog?